scylladb/scylladb/docs/operating-scylla/admin.rst

 Configuring TLS/SSL in scylla.yaml
 ----------------------------------

-Scylla versions 1.1 and greater support encryption between nodes and between client and node.
-See the Scylla :doc:`Scylla TLS/SSL guide: </operating-scylla/security/index>` for configuration settings.
+ScyllaDB versions 1.1 and greater support encryption between nodes and between client and node.
+See the ScyllaDB :doc:`ScyllaDB TLS/SSL guide: </operating-scylla/security/index>` for configuration settings.

 .. _cqlsh-networking:

 Networking
 ----------

 The ScyllaDB ports are detailed in the table below.
-For ScyllaDB Manager ports, see the `Scylla Manager Documentation <https://manager.docs.scylladb.com/>`_.
+For ScyllaDB Manager ports, see the `ScyllaDB Manager Documentation <https://manager.docs.scylladb.com/>`_.

 .. image:: /operating-scylla/security/Scylla-Ports2.png